alexgrubor/alexgrubor/README.md

 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" style="width: 100%"/>

-*👋 Hi, I’m Aleksandra, a passionate Full Stack Web Developer focusing on the MERN stack and Front-end development based in Essen, Germany.
+👋 Hi, I’m Aleksandra, a passionate Full Stack Web Developer based in Essen, Germany, focusing on the MERN stack and Front-end development.
+With a background in graphic design, I bring a unique blend of creativity and technical expertise to my projects.

-* My goal is to create captivating and user-friendly web applications.
-* With a background in graphic design, I bring a unique blend of creativity and technical expertise to my projects.
+My goal is to create captivating and user-friendly web applications.
+I'm well-versed in the MERN stack (MongoDB, Express.js, React, Node.js) and have a strong foundation in Front-end development.
+Additionally, I have proficiency in PHP/Laravel and Java, adding to my toolkit for crafting dynamic and robust web solutions.

-* I'm actively seeking a Front-end developer or full-stack position with a primary focus on frontend.
+I'm actively seeking a Front-end developer or full-stack position with a primary focus on frontend.
 Have any potential offers?
-Feel free to reach out to me via [email](mailto:alexgrubor@gmail.com).
+Feel free to reach out to me via email.
+Let's collaborate and bring exciting ideas to life! 🚀

 ### 🌟 My Projects